 The Bottom Line

-Judging by its ingredients alone, Artemis Osopure dog food looks like an above-average dry product.
+Judging by its ingredients alone, Artemis Osopure Grain Free Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 26% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 51% for the overall product line.

 And a fat-to-protein ratio of about 61%.